 In all of the German-speaking countries, educational reform has been a hot topic of discussion in recent years.
 At all levels, from kindergarten to university, critics have been calling for changes in the traditional way of running schools.
 At the same time, some educational experiments—notably the comprehensive high school (Gesamtschule) and the entire overburdened German university system—have come under fire.
 School discipline has increasingly become a problem in urban areas.
 Although everyone agrees that there are problems in education, not everyone agrees on just what changes are needed.

-*Up until a few years ago, there were NO tuition fees at all for attending a public university.
-Students must now pay fees that are extremely low in comparison to the US.
-Nevertheless, German students, long used to paying nothing, have protested the introduction of any tuition fees at all, low or otherwise.
-By 2013, Lower Saxony was the only state still charging university tuition.
-Learn more about this in The German School System.
+*Up until a few years ago, there were NO tuition fees at all for attending a German public university.
+After several states introduced tuition fees, German students, long used to paying nothing, protested the introduction of any tuition fees at all, low or otherwise.
+In 2014, Lower Saxony was the last state to join all 16 in charging no university tuition.
+Learn more about this in Free College Degrees in Germany and The German School System.
 (Ed.)